wp-plugins/sociofluid/readme.txt

 = I want to add another Social Bookmarking icon for AnotherDigg.com =

 You have 2 options.
 1. change yourself the plugin.
 2. Let me know what do you need.
-The best way is to add the desired feature on openversion.com abd you'll get a notification when the feature is implemented.
+The best way is to add the desired feature on openversion.com and you'll get a notification when the feature is implemented.
 Just follow the link in the admin pannel to request a new button.

 = I need a new feature =